Improve knowledge related to hydrocarbons in the St. Lawrence System

 Study the effects of oils and dispersants on freshwater aquatic organisms of the St. Lawrence

-One of the possible interventions in case of oil spills is the use of chemical dispersants, which facilitate the creation of fine oil droplets that disperse in the water.
+One of the possible interventions in case of oil spills is the use of chemical dispersants, which facilitate the creation of fine oil droplets that are dispersed in the water.
 However, few studies have assessed the effects of the chemical dispersants in cold waters.
 As each dispersant has a different chemical composition, the modes of action and toxicity are very variable.
 Furthermore, the dispersant-oil mix can be more toxic for the aquatic organisms than the oil alone.

 Support maritime incident management leads in case of oil spills in the St. Lawrence